 Delta 8 THC is likely not legal according to Rhode Island state law.
 Rhode Island legalized all derivates, cannabinoids, and isomers of hemp.
 However, Rhode Island has another law that defines Delta 8 THC under Rhode Island’s definition of “THC” and makes it illegal for human consumption.
 It does not appear hemp-derived Delta 8 THC would be exempt from this law, and would need further clarification from state lawmakers in order to confidently sell Delta 8 THC in Rhode Island.
+But Delta 9 THC is legal.

 (2) “Cannabis” means all parts of the plant of the genus marijuana, also known as marijuana sativa L, whether growing or not; the seeds thereof; the resin extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin regardless of cannabinoid content or cannabinoid potency including “marijuana” and “industrial hemp” or “industrial hemp products” which satisfy the requirements of this chapter.